AdamCoscia/AdamCoscia/README.md

 ### [Hey, I'm Adam](https://adamcoscia.com)! 👋

-👀 I design and develop visual analytics systems to help people understand complex data, mitigate biases, and make decisions.
-My tools have been used by researchers, scientists and engineers for analyzing and interpreting LLMs 🤖, guiding deep ocean expeditions 🌊 and enabling scientist-guided spacecraft autonomy 🚀.
+💻 I design and develop visual analytics systems to help people understand complex data, mitigate biases, and make decisions.
+My tools have been used by researchers, scientists and engineers for analyzing and interpreting large language models (LLMs) 🤖, guiding deep ocean expeditions 🌊 and enabling scientist-guided spacecraft autonomy 🚀.

 🌱 I'm currently a Human-Centered Computing PhD student at Georgia Tech.
 I work with [Alex Endert](https://va.gatech.edu/endert/) as a member of the [Visual Analytics Lab](https://gtvalab.github.io/).